raspberrypilearning/storytime/en/step_1.md

 ---
 title: What you will learn
 ---
+By creating a story with code, you will:
-- How to receive user input in Python
+- Learn how to receive user input in Python
-- The need to type cast strings to integers
+- Understand the need to type cast strings to integers
-- To use code to select random items from a list
+- Use code to select random items from a list
 --- /collapse ---

 --- collapse ---